 - Schloss Ambras

-The highlight of our walking tour is, however, the lustrous Goldenes Dachl (Golden Roof) which is considered the city’s most famous symbol.
-Built (1493-1500) to celebrate Maximilian I’s marriage to his second wife, Bianca Maria Sforza of Milan, the Goldenes Dachl served as a royal box where the Emperor and his imperial entourage could enjoy festivals, tournaments, and other events in the square below.
-Its builder, Nikolaus Turing the Elder, the Innsbruck court architect, built the balcony with its roof of 2,657 fire-gilded copper tiles to mark Maximilian I’s wedding to Bianca Maria Sforza.
-Below, the entire structure is decorated with sculpted reliefs and frescoes, including sculpted coats of arms of Maximilian’s territories and Jörg Kölderer’s frescoes of two knights bearing heraldic flags of the Holy Roman Empire and Tyrol.
-The second-floor balcony displays episodes from Maximilian’s life, including Andalucian Moorish dancers engaged in popular ‘acrobatic and grotesque dancing’.
-Other images depict Maximilian and his first and second wives, Mary of Burgundy and Bianca Maria Sforza.
-All of the decorations on the current structure are carefully executed replicas.
-We shall see the original works in the Tyrolean State Museum, the Ferdinandeum.
+The highlight of our walking tour is the lustrous Goldenes Dachl (Golden Roof) which is considered the city’s most famous symbol.
+Built in 1493 by Nikolaus Turing the Elder to celebrate Maximilian I’s marriage to his second wife, Bianca Maria Sforza of Milan, the Goldenes Dachl served as a royal box where the Emperor and his imperial entourage could enjoy festivals, tournaments, and other events in the square below.
+The balcony’s roof is covered with 2,657 fire-gilded copper tiles, and the entire structure below is decorated with sculpted reliefs and frescoes, including the coats of arms of Maximilian’s territories and Jörg Kölderer’s painting of two knights bearing heraldic flags of the Holy Roman Empire and Tyrol.
+The second-floor balcony displays episodes from Maximilian’s life.

 After lunchtime at leisure we drive up into the hills around Innsbruck to visit the magnificent Ambras Castle, located at 587 metres above the city.
-This grand complex with its rich collections, owes its existence to one of Europe’s greatest collectors, Ferdinand II of Austria.
-He converted what had, since the 10th century, been a fortress, into a magnificent palace on three levels.
+This grand complex with its rich collections, owes its existence to Ferdinand II of Austria, one of Europe’s greatest collectors.
+He converted a 10th century fortress, into a magnificent palace on three levels.
 The Upper Castle is the oldest section.
 It houses an extraordinary collection of portraits of the Habsburgs and related rulers dating from the Renaissance till the end of the Empire.
 There are masterpieces by artists such as Lucas Cranach the Elder, Antonis Mor, Titian, Sir Anthony van Dyck and Diego Velázquez.
-Below the Upper Castle is the magnificent 43-metre-long Spanish Hall, one of Europe’s greatest Renaissance interior spaces.
+Below is the magnificent 43-metre-long Spanish Hall, one of Europe’s greatest Renaissance interior spaces.
 It has a wonderful wood panelled ceiling and is lined with 27 full-length portraits of rulers of the Tyrol.
-The lower castle houses what is arguably the oldest ‘museum’ in the world, Ferdinand’s Chamber of Art and Wonders, with everything from priceless suites of armour to extraordinary natural specimens.
+The Lower Castle houses what is arguably the oldest ‘museum’ in the world, Ferdinand’s Chamber of Art and Wonders, with everything from priceless suits of armour to extraordinary natural specimens.
 Ferdinand meant this as a museum and some of the precious objects are still displayed in their original cases.
-The walls of the castle courtyard are covered with arguably the best preserved sgraffito grisaille decorations in Europe.
-After thoroughly exploring all parts of the castle we return to Innsbruck where the evening will be at leisure.
+The walls of the castle courtyard are covered with arguably the best preserved grisaille decorations in Europe.
+After thoroughly exploring the castle we return to Innsbruck where the evening will be at leisure.
 (Overnight Innsbruck) B

 Day 15: Wednesday 29 September, Innsbruck – Hall in Tirol – Lake Achen – Innsbruck